12johnsonf/Quiz1/README.md

 5. [ ] When the quiz is over add code so it prints out the player's score with answers.
 Test your program works then give evidence of your code.

 6. [ ] Add a leaderboard to the quiz.
 Test your program works then give evidence of your code.

+7. [ ] If the player got more than 6 print out well done 5 times.